MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/unified-routing/troubleshoot-assignment-issues.md

 - If the workstream is using unit-based capacity, verify the available unit capacity.

-- If you are using capacity profile, verify the available capacity profile units in the profile used by the workstream.
-Also, confirm whether there's another capacity profile that's a blocking capacity and therefore is blocking assignment from other profiles.
+- If you are using a [capacity profile](/dynamics365/customer-service/administer/capacity-profiles), verify the available capacity profile units in the profile used by the workstream.
+Also, confirm whether there's another capacity profile that's blocking capacity and therefore is blocking assignment from other profiles.

 ## Agent capacity isn't refreshed